Adjuntor/shiva/README.md

 git clone https://github.com/Adjuntor/shiva.git
 cd shiva
 ```
-Edit the config.py with the correct values.
+Edit with the correct values and rename the config file to "config.py".
+You can delete the cog folders you don't need.
 ```
 docker build -t shiva .
 docker run -d --name=shiva --restart=always shiva